-The potential income payments for the plan options are fixed.
-It is possible that the FTSE 100 EWFD will increase by more than the income offered by each of the plan options.
+The potential income payments for both of the plan options are fixed.
+It is possible that the FTSE 100 EWFD will increase in value more than the income offered by each of the plan options.

 If early maturity happens on one of the quarterly income dates from the 3rd anniversary, the plan will mature automatically at this point.
 It will not be possible for you to remain invested in the plan.